 6 - Proof of valid travel insurance and receipt Applicants must provide their travel insurance certificate, the receipt and the Terms and Conditions pages.
 Quotations for insurance are not taken as proof of cover.
 The insurance should state that it covers all medical expenses including emergency hospital treatment and repatriation for the period of your stay in the Schengen area.
 The insurance must be valid throughout the territory of the Member States and cover the entire period of the person´s intended stay.
 The certificate should state the name of the person/s covered, the period of cover and the level of cover (minimum GBP 20.000).
 The insurance certificate must be brought with you as the policy number alone will also not be taken as proof of cover.
 The insurance company must be registered in either the UK or the Czech Republic.

-9 - Proof of Transport: We need to see a return airplane/bus/rail ticket or a ferry/eurotunnel ticket reservation if travelling by car.
+9 - Proof of Transport: We need to see a return airplane/coach/rail ticket or a ferry/eurotunnel ticket reservation if travelling by car.
 If you plan to visit next to the Czech Republic also other Schengen countries please present all relevant documents proving your intended travelling (paid airplane/coach/rail ticket).

 10 - The applicable current visa fee: information can be found by clicking here